dmangame/dmangame/README.md

   this will move the unit towards (x,y) by their speed amount

 ####unit.capture(building)####
-  this initiates a capture of the building if the unit is occuping the same square as the building.
+  this initiates a capture of the building if the unit is occupying the same square as the building.
 For a capture to happen successfully, the Unit must stay in the building for a length of time after initiating the capture.

-See the pydocs for mapobject.py for more information on what a Unit can do.

 ## AI API ##

-See ai.py for the available AI functions, and look in ai/ for example AIs.
+See ai/base.py for the available AI functions, and look in ai/ for more example AIs.

 See Also: